-Field Accurate Timed Command Execution is only available on Matrox X.mio2, X.mio2+ and X.mio3 (as X.mio2+) boards.
+Earlier versions can only guarantee Field Accurate Timed Command Execution on the Matrox X.mio2, X.mio2+ and X.mio3 (as X.mio2+) boards.

 9.5.1 Time code related commands

 TCTC_INFO GET

 Gives you all available time codes in the system.
 The return is a list of indexes and strings.
 Therefore every time code source is identified by a unique index.